IJSP (Ishikawa Japanese Studies Program) April 2026

 The classes are tailored to the individual participant’s language skills – participants are assessed on the first day and placed in classes according to their language abilities.
 Beginner classes are available.
 There are excellent facilities and very helpful teachers at the Institute.

-Applicants for this course must be at least 20 years old, must be a member or join an Australia Japan Society or an affiliated organisation (including Japanese Language and Modern Language Teachers associations) and must be prepared to stay in Japan for the duration of the course.
+Applicants must be at least 20 years old, must be a member of an Australia – Japan Society OR an affiliated organisation OR join one – JETAA, JLTAA and MLTAA are considered to be affiliated organisations – and must be prepared to stay in Japan for the duration of the course.

 This is a great chance to commence, refresh, improve or develop your Japanese language skills.